operativeF/metabench/README.md

 ```

 This will create a target named `benchmark`, which, when run, will gather
-benchmark data from each `dataset` and output it as a JSON file for easy
+benchmark data from each `dataset` and output a HTML file providing a
-integration with other tools.
-Additionally an HTML file is generated for easy
 visualization of the benchmark data as a [NVD3][] chart.

 #### The principle